surabhikhachar/EECS_738_Project_3/readme.md

-# EECS 738 Project 3: Hidden Markov Models
+# EECS 738 Project 3: Neural Networks

 This is Surabhi Khachar and Andre Kurait's third project for EECS 738, Machine Learning in Spring 2019.
 For project 3, we designed a neural network to test on two datasets from Kaggle.